jo-makar/esp8266-toolbox/README.md

 - [ ] Enable SSL certificate verification (in SMTP framework)
   - Involves creating and embedding a CA certificate
 - [ ] MQTT client framework
-- [ ] Provide option of using HTTPS via SDK (espconn_secure_*)
-  - Limitation of only being able to service one client at a time
 - [ ] Production board design

 # Signed OTA firmware updates